Everything You Ever Wanted to Know About Therapy

 Is it important to have a diagnosis?

-In my work as a therapist I have encountered clients who were liberated by receiving a diagnosis and others who were so pained by the stigma and misinformed assumptions that may come with a diagnosis that the majority of our work focused on undoing these negative effects.
+In our work we have all encountered clients who were liberated by receiving a diagnosis and others who were so pained by the stigma that may come with a diagnosis that the majority of the therapeutic work has been focused on undoing these negative effects.

 A diagnosis is not the only, or necessarily the most helpful way to get more insight and understanding into your psychological experiences.
 Therapy can provide a supportive environment to explore your experiences and collaboratively articulate what these experiences mean, what parts of these experiences you would like to hold on to or let go of, what your goals are for your life, and the steps you can take to get there.
 A diagnosis is not required to do this.
 A clear understanding of the challenges that you face is important to know how to move forward effectively, but his does not require a specific label for your experience.

-For more information on the benefits and pitfalls of diagnoses of mental health conditions, see my article on mental illness.
+For more information on the benefits and pitfalls of diagnoses of mental health conditions, see our article on mental illness.

 See Videos, Book Recommendations, and Web Resources on Mental Health in the Additional Resources section of this website (Videos & More).